How Much Does a Pharmacy Technician Make a Year?

 Looking for a career in the medical field without having to commit to years of higher education?
 You might consider working as a pharmacy technician, also known as a pharmacy tech.

 A pharmacy technician works closely with a pharmacist to ensure the health and safety of their patients.
-They locate, dispense, pack, and label a prescribed medication for a patient that is then reviewed for accuracy by a pharmacist.
+They locate, dispense, pack, and label prescribed medication for a patient; their work is then reviewed for accuracy by a pharmacist.
 They also help with administrative tasks like processing insurance claims, tracking inventory, and filing paperwork.

 The question is, how much does a pharmacy technician make?
-Pay can vary widely depending on location, workplace, and level of experience, but the average annual salary for a pharmacy technician in the U.S. as of January 5, 2024 is $40,074, according to ZipRecruter.
+Pay can vary widely depending on location, workplace, and level of experience, but the mean annual wage for a pharmacy technician in the U.S. as of May 2024 is $44,800, according to the U.S. Bureau of Labor Statistics (BLS).

 To better understand what it takes to become a pharmacy technician and how much they can earn, keep reading.